mirisuzanne/mia/content/posts/journal/tech-ai-wtf.md

 and keep paying my bills,
 without feeling like a constant outsider?
-I know I'm not the only one feeling this way, but the layering of constant betrayals add up, and it feels so isolating.
+I know I'm not the only one feeling this way, but the layering of threats and betrayals add up.
+It feels so isolating.

 ## It's probably good to get this clarity